OgulcanErdag/Linux_Hands_On/Linux-Plus-06/README.md

 # ls
 ```

 - Unlike most of the programming languages, Bash doesn’t support multiline comments.
 But, we can use `here document` for this.
-In Linux, here document (also commonly referred to as `heredoc`) refers to a special block of code that contains multi-line strings that will be redirected to a command.
+In Linux-Plus, here document (also commonly referred to as `heredoc`) refers to a special block of code that contains multi-line strings that will be redirected to a command.
 If the `HereDoc block` is not redirected to a command, it can serve as a multiline comments placeholder.

 ### HEREDOC syntax